 Meanwhile, in Enugu State, 17 parties will contest in the 2023 governorship poll in the state.

-Notable among the parties and their candidates is the governorship candidate of the Labour Party, Chijioke Edeoga.
-This may have put to rest the confusion over the authentic candidate of the party in the state, following Capt Evarest Nnaji’s insistence that he is the candidate of the party.
+Notable among the parties and their candidates is the Labour Party governorship candidate, Chijioke Edeoga.
+This may have put to rest the confusion over the party’s authentic candidate in the state, following Capt Evarest Nnaji’s insistence that he is the party’s candidate.

 Edeoga however has some hurdles to cross, as the Federal High Court in Abuja has continued the hearing on the case instituted by Nnaji challenging his exclusion from the repeat primary election that produced Edeoga as the candidate.